Bucknell University: Traditions and symbols

-The current Bucknell seal was approved in 1849.
+The Bucknell seal was approved in 1849.
 It shows the sun, an open book, and waves.
 The sun symbolizes the light of knowledge, while the book represents education surmounting the storms and "waves" of life.

 Bucknell's colors are blue and orange, having been approved by a committee of students in 1887.

-The bison is the current mascot of Bucknell University.
+The bison is the mascot of Bucknell University.
 In 1923, William Bartol, a professor of mathematics and astronomy, suggested the animal due to Bucknell's location in the Buffalo Valley.
+The mascots name is Bucky.

-The school cheer is "'ray Bucknell!"
+The school cheer and fight song is "'ray Bucknell!"

 Student life

 Bucknell has over 150 student organizations, a historical downtown cinema (Campus Theatre), a makerspace and crafts studio (7th Street Studio) and a calendar full of visiting speakers, art exhibits, performances, recitals, and year-end celebrations such as the "Chrysalis" ball and dinners sponsored by international student organizations.

-Bucknell's student newspaper, The Bucknellian, is printed weekly.
+Bucknell's student newspaper, The Bucknellian, is printed weekly and published digitally.
 Its headquarters are in Stuck House on South 7th Street on the campus.

-The college radio station is WVBU-FM.
+Students at Bucknell operate a college radio station, WVBU-FM, which became streaming-only in 2019.

 Fraternities and sororities

-As of 2024, Bucknell University has seven active fraternity chapters and nine active sorority chapters.
+As of 2026, Bucknell University has seven active fraternity chapters and nine active sorority chapters.